yourWaifu/sleepy-discord/source/includes/_generator-compile.md

 ### Visual Studio

- 1. Open the sln file in your build folder with Visual Studio or click ``Open Project`` in the CMake GUI.
+ 1. In your build folder, open the sln file with Visual Studio or click ``Open Project`` in the CMake GUI.

  2. Open the Solution Explorer, right click on your project and click ``Build``.

 <aside>
 	You can also right click and click on ``Set up as Start up Project`` and then click on ``&#9658;Local Windows Debugger`` below the menu bar to run you project in debug mode.